HKU-BAL/Clair3-Trio/docs/trio/merge.md

+# Merge trio VCF files

-In a trio study, it is necessary to accurately detect variants in each individual in the trio.
-The results help to identify Mendelian variants and de novo variants for clinical applications.
+In a trio study, it is necessary to detect variants in each individual in the trio accurately.
+The results help identify Mendelian and de novo variants for clinical applications.

-Clair3-Trio provides a solution to call variants consistently in trio.
+Clair3-Trio provides a solution to call variants consistently in the trio.
 The benchmark results indicate that Clair-Trio can improve the accuracy of variants in all individuals.

 Clair3-Trio currently outputs variants in separate VCF files.
 However, to better interpret the variants in trios, it is necessary to merge multiple individual VCF files into a single file for comprehensive analysis.